tago-io/tago-sdk-js/analysis.rst

 scope
 *****
 Every time an action triggers a script, the variable **scope** will be generated.
 This scope will bring all others variables generated at the same time by the same event.
-For example, if you submit a `form <http://docs.tago.io/en/latest/dashboard.html#widget-form>`, together with the variable that the script is reading, the scope will return a list of all values/variable input in that form.
+For example, if you submit a `form <http://docs.tago.io/en/latest/dashboard.html#widget-form>`_, together with the variable that the script is reading, the scope will return a list of all values/variable input in that form.
 This allows you to manipulate data in real time, and more easily the new values inserted in your bucket.

+Runtime Timeout
+***************
+The analysis on Tago have a runtime timout of 30 seconds.
+That means if you script take longer than 30 seconds to finish, Tago will shutdow the script before it end all your operations.

+This limitation doesn't apply when running the analyze from your machine.
+See the information below to know how to run a script outside Tago.

+Running in your machine
+***********************
+Running inside Tago or in your own machine doesn't have too much difference.
+When running a script by yourself, you need to install all packages used by your analyze using the command **npm install mypackage**.

+Be sure to set on your analysis inside Tago admin, to run it from "external".
+Latest, get the analyze token on the same page, and put it on the second parameter when calling **new Analysis**.
+Look the example:

+`module.exports = new Analysis(myanalysis, 'c89f0d50-38e2-11e6-966e-b94d760acc7d');`

 Tago-Builder and Using Another Packages
 ***************************************